 Keep in mind that thin boards can also be stable and are especially useful for choppy water paddleboarding.
-These boards allow the rider to dig in and “ride” the wave rather than be tossed around like a heavy board would.
+These boards allow the rider to dig in and “ride” the wave rather than be tossed around as a heavy board would.
 These types of boards are typically for more advanced riders.

 Board durability is mostly affected by its material and manufacturing quality.
-The newer generations of inflatable SUPs are extremely rugged and can take quite a beating without suffering any nicks or cracks that you would expect to find on a traditional fiberglass paddle board.
+The newer generations of inflatable SUPs are extremely rugged and can take quite a beating without suffering any nicks or cracks that you would expect to find on a traditional fiberglass paddleboard.
 Rocks are not really an issue for most inflatable boards as they will “give” rather than sustain any damage.

-Construction varies from simple one layer PVC boards, which are lighter and less expensive, to two and three layer PVC boards, which are more rugged, heavier and more expensive.
+Construction varies from simple one layer PVC boards, which are lighter and less expensive, to two and three-layer PVC boards, which are more rugged, heavier and more expensive.
 There are also boards with a fusion construction, which have a layer of additional reinforcement while still remaining light.

 User Friendliness includes the pump quality, how long it takes to pump up the board, storage space, and the quality of the included accessories.

-Inflatable SUP boards vary widely in price, and overall value is an important point to consider when shelling out your hard earned money.
+Inflatable SUP boards vary widely in price, and overall value is an important point to consider when shelling out your hard-earned money.
 Most boards fall in the $300 – $1500 price range.
 However more expensive doesn’t always mean better value.
 Highly capable and versatile boards that fulfill a multitude of roles can be purchased in the lower end of the price range.

 5 Best Inflatable Stand Up Paddle Boards